gitroomhq/super-star/README.md

   </a>
 </p>

-<p align="center">The open-source course sales page build with NextJS and Tailwind</p>
+<p align="center">The open-source course sales page built with NextJS and Tailwind</p>

 ## Super-Star